Alededorigo/dotfiles/README.md

 ```

 ### With `rsync`
-> This will copy ALL the files in this repo to your home.
+<blockquote> This will copy ALL the files in this repo to your home.

-> Be careful.
+Be careful. </blockquote>

 ```bash
 git clone https://github.com/owl4ce/dotfiles && cd dotfiles